esthersole/HumDig/README.md

 ├── README.md
 ├── show-slides.sh          # a small script to ease firing up the decks of slides on a browser ├── slides-cheatsheet.txt   # slides layout cheatsheet.
-Copy-paste ready └── slides.html             # stylesheet to make the slides look decent without much (?) overcomplicating the code
+Copy-paste ready └── slides.html             # stylesheet to make the slides look decent
 ```

-## How-to (step by step)
+## How-to
+### Step by step
-1. Open a terminal window from the folder where `slides.html` and `*.md` files are.
+1. Open a terminal window from the folder where `slides.html` and `*.md` files are
-2. `python3 -m http.server 8000`
+2. Type `python3 -m http.server 8000`
-3. Point a new browser tab to `http://localhost:8000/slides.html?slides=FILENAME.md`
+3. Point a new browser tab to `http://localhost:8000/slides.html?slides=FILENAME.md`; replacing `FILENAME.md` with the filename of the deck of slides to display(`HumDig_00.md`, for instance)

-## How-to (quick)
+### With the bash script
-1. Open a terminal window from the folder where `slides.html`, `*.md`, and `show-slides.sh` files are.
+1. Open a terminal window from the folder where `slides.html`, `*.md`, and `show-slides.sh` files are
-2. run `./show-slides.sh FILENAME.md
+2. Run `./show-slides.sh FILENAME.md`
-3. enjoy.
-The server will shut down when the browser tab is closed.
+3. Enjoy.
+You can open several `.md` files from the same terminal, but don't forget to shut down the server when done.

+The server can be shut running `ps aux | grep http.server` on the terminal window, and killing the process named `python3 -m http.server 8000` with th command `kill` and the process ID.

 ## Acknowledgements
 These slides are strongly based and inspired in other people's work, mainly (in alphabetical order):